-Figure 2.
+Figure 3.
 Example of spatial development of Kladno during last 40 years shown in administrative, core, associated, built-up and non-built-up areas

-Figure 3.
+Figure 4.
 Example of spatial development of Kladno during last 40 years shown in land use classes

-Development of production areas is shown on Figure 1b, facility areas on Figure 1c), and traffic areas on Figure 1d.
+Development of production areas is shown in Fig. 2b, facility areas in Fig. 2c), and traffic areas in Fig. 2d.

-Town development is further presented on two graphs - Figure 2 and Figure 3.
-Figure 2 shows administrative, core and associated areas with their built-up and non-built-up area.
-Figure 3 represents built-up core area.
-Looking at the statistical evaluation presented in Figure 3, we can see that it was the area of production whose growth was the steepest in the core part.
+Town development is further presented on two graphs -Fig. 3 and Fig. 4.
+Fig. 3 shows administrative, core and associated areas with their built-up and non-built-up area.
+Fig. 4 represents built-up core area.
+Looking at the statistical evaluation presented in Fig. 4, we can see that it was the area of production whose growth was the steepest in the core part.
 Comparing residential parts development, we can find that it covers larger areas with a steeper increase of size than those of traffic ones within the core region during last 20 years.
-However, there is a new highway passing the town in 5 km distance enabling the town to be used in prevailing part as a terminal location for the road traffic and not as a passing through town location.
-The town has not yield larger areas for recreation, leisure time, sport, etc., during last 40 years (Figure 3).
+However, there is a new highway passing the town in 5 km distance enabling the town to be used in prevailing part as a terminal location for the road traffic and not as a passing through town location in direction between Prague and north-west.
+The town has not yield larger areas for recreation, leisure time, sport, etc., during last 40 years (Fig. 4).

 The administration area has not changed since 1982.
 The core area changed - unlike most towns - between 1982 and 1989.
 The residential area and area of production cover a similar part of the built-up area, however, the growth of the production area is steeper.
 Non built-up areas are in a prevailing part the forested ones.
-The associated areas are in most cases formed by an agricultural and forest land, however, their sizes declineafter the 1989 political change.
-The spatial changes are described in the coincidence table (Table 1).
+The associated areas are in most cases formed by an agricultural and forest land, however, their sizes decline after the 1989 political change.
+The spatial changes are described in the coincidence table

+(Table I.).
 Each row shows the size of an individual class and its transformation between 1950 and 2008.
 Each column comprises original areas forming the present size of an individual class.
 Areas without changes are highlighted in diagonal cells of the table.
 Comparing of the last row (Sum 2008) and last column (Sum 1950) allows to find encrease and decrease of class areas.
 The road traffic intensity was checked both on local and higher level class roads.
 Both road types express a growth, however, mutually uncomparable.
-The slope of the growth is lower after 1995 when a new pass-by highway was built (Figure 4a).
-This phenomenon is presented as an impact of the highway construction out of the city on traffic intensity of the individual functional land use classes on Figure 4b.
+The slope of the growth is lower after 1995 when a new pass-by highway was built (Fig. 5a).
+This phenomenon is presented as an impact of the highway construction out of the city on traffic intensity of the individual functional land use classes in Fig. 5b.